 Miami – The city of tropical beaches and palm trees

-In 2017, the south Florida city set an all-new record for overnight visitors at 15.8 million people.
+The city consistently welcomes tens of millions of people each year.
 So, why do people visit Miami?
 The beaches and shopping are two of the main reasons, but there are other reasons to place the city high on the list of places to visit.

 Top Tourist Attractions